Graduate Studies

 448G Interpretation of Cultural and Environmental Resources.
 (3) Develops a basic understanding for interpretation of natural, environmental and cultural resources.
 Includes philosophy and techniques.
 Field trip and laboratory charge.
 Prerequisite: Permission of the instructor.

 449G Management of Outdoor Recreation.
-(3) Provides advanced understanding of concepts and processes related to the administration of outdoor recreation and natural resource management including marketing, risk management and fiscal management.
+(3) Provides advanced understanding of concepts and processes related to the administration outdoor recreation and natural resource management including marketing, risk management and fiscal management.
 Prerequisite: RPTA 322 or permission of the instructor.

 450G Travel Workshop.
 (1–3, repeatable to 6) Opportunity for students to observe the operations of a variety of leisure service agencies and to discuss on location the trends, problems, and techniques in leisure service delivery.
 Laboratory charge and field trip required.
 Prerequisite: Permission of the instructor.